MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-change-the-orchestrator-users-group.md

 ---
-title: How to Change the Orchestrator Users Group
+title: Modify the Orchestrator users group
-description: Describes how to change the Orchestrator users group in a System Center 2016 - Orchestrator environment. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology: orchestrator
+description: Describes how to change the users group for System Center - Orchestrator. ms.date: 01/17/2018 ms.prod: system-center-threshold ms.technology: orchestrator ms.topic: article
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: a1d182f3-b80b-4414-90e6-4c0a10d62f60
-author: cfreemanwa
+author: rayne-wiselman
 ms.author: raynew
 manager: carmonm
 ---

-# How to Change the Orchestrator Users Group
+# Modify the Orchestrator users group

 You might want to change the Orchestrator users group after installation because of changes in your environment.
 For example, you might want to use a local group during installation, and then change it to a domain account later.